 Strawberries are so fun to grow in the garden.
-We grow 4 different varieties, wild strawberries, June bearing, everbearing and day neutral.
+We grow different varieties, wild strawberries, June bearing, everbearing and day-neutral.
 The goal is to have strawberries all summer long.

 Not sure why, but we keep “growing” blueberries.
 We love blueberries but in our rich soil, the plants are really just surviving.
 If you have a spot with acid soil, it sure is a great berry to grow.

-One of the first berries we added to our garden very gooseberries.
+One of the first berries we added to our garden was gooseberries.
 However, we soon discovered that they were on their way to take the garden over, so we got rid of them as soon as possible.
-I’m not saying that gooseberries are bad, just maybe not suitable for a small garden.

 Lingonberries are new to us.
 They are small, red berries that grow on a shrub.
 I must admit that they did not grow much in the first year, so we have to wait and see.